Hotels reviewed in this article: Hotel Serge Vieira

 While the engines warmed, we reviewed the day’s routing, lunch plans and potential stops along the route; and also tested the walkie-talkies.
 We always ensures the routes are flexible and that there is a faster route or highway route if we need to make up time somewhere for what ever reason.
 Today that turned out to be a good thing…

 After about 45 minutes on the road, we all pulled into the gas station to fill-up.
-The usual crowd draws thick – after all, how often to you see a Ferrari F40, Ferrari 575, Porche GT3 and a Porche Cayman R lined up across 4 gas pumps in the middle of no-where in France?
+The usual crowd draws thick – after all, how often to you see a Ferrari F40, Ferrari 575, Porsche GT3 and a Porsche Cayman R lined up across 4 gas pumps in the middle of no-where in France?
 While the French may not ‘value’ investing in super cars the same way say the Swiss or Italians do, they certainly know their cars.
 However paying for gas in France is always a ‘cluster f**k if you are using foreign credit cards.
 How can they turn something so simple into something so complicated?

 Through the walkie-talkies we could hear ‘engines on’, ‘good to go’ and then discussions on who would be sweeping or leading the pack.
 My dear husband added ‘ sh*t, the car won’t start’!
 The guys parked their cars and came over to help push the F40 from the Gas pumps over to the parking spot ahead.